Jieiku/abridge/README.md

 ​The search is the only thing that requires javascript in this this theme.

-If you set `build_search_index` to false then the javascript files will no longer be loaded.
+If you set `build_search_index` to false then the javascript file will no longer be loaded.

 The default elasticlunr search is currently used, I may eventually switch this out for something else.